International Paper

 167. Programme to support outgrower scheme and/or independent smallholders?

-The company reports a Family Forest Carbon Program to support small landowners.
+The company works with smallholders on certification through Certified Forest Management.
+It also reports a Family Forest Carbon Program to support small landowners.
 However, it is unclear whether landowners are contracted outgrowers.
-However, this information is between two to five years old and not externally verified.
+Additionally, this information is between two and five years old.

 -